leemlwando/ns8-qdrant/README.md

-# NethServer 8 Qdrant Module
+# NethServer 8 Qdrant Module By MicroTech

 This module deploys the [Qdrant Vector Database](https://qdrant.tech/) on NethServer 8.